SY Transformer Feed Barley

 Southland

-SY Transformer has proven itself in autumn and spring conditions so has a wide sowing window from May right through to late October and beyond.
-Growing conditions and yield potential always dictate PGR requirements and even though SY Transformer has a stiff straw it will benefit from a moderate PGR programme especially in the autumn and in very high growth environments.
+SY TRANSFORMER has proven itself in autumn and spring conditions so has a wide sowing window from May right through to late October and beyond.
+Growing conditions and yield potential always dictate plant growth regulator (PGR) requirements, and even though SY TRANSFORMER has a stiff straw it will benefit from a moderate PGR programme especially in the autumn and in very high growth environments.

 Typical heading dates for SY Transformer in Canterbury